2. Installation¶

 by a series of conditionals to enable or disable compiler-specific flags.

-Compiler flags passed to CMake via the -DCMAKE_CXX_FLAGS
+Compiler flags passed to CMake via the -DCMAKE_CXX_FLAGS option

-(such as cmake . -DCMAKE_CXX_FLAGS="-ffast-math -fno-finite-math-only"
+(such as cmake . -DCMAKE_CXX_FLAGS="-ffast-math -fno-finite-math-only")

-will appear in the compiler command before the flags in Espresso_cpp_flags
+will appear in the compiler command before the flags in Espresso_cpp_flags,

 and will therefore have lower precedence.